• HOME

 Predictive CLV is intended to measure the total value a customer will give a business eventually over their entire lifetime.
 The predictive approach is based on both historical transactions and current customers' behavioral trends, such as purchase frequency.
 Unlike historical CLV, which can provide only insights into what has happened before, predictive CLV helps you understand the present worth of a customer and forecast how their value will change in the future.
 This may help you launch targeted campaigns and prioritize your acquisition and engagement activities so that they attract and retain customers with high lifetime value.

-Predictive CLV Formula - Zoho Subscriptions
+Predictive method formula to calculate CLV - Zoho Billing

 T: Average number of transactions per month